Metehan120/rsmalloc/UPDATES.md

 - Added a `trim_lock: SpinLock<()>` per `(cpu, class)` `TransferCache` slot. `trim_small` holds it across its list-swap/repush/per-node push sequence for that slot; `transfer_pop_batch`'s CAS loop calls `spin_until_unlock()` before attempting the swap.
 Fixes a real race where a steal could land between the trimmer's CAS-detach and its repush and observe an empty list, losing blocks that were about to come back — and measurably reduced hot-path contention under `mimalloc-bench`'s `larson` case, since stealers now wait via a cheap read-only spin instead of CAS-storming against the trimmer's in-flight writes.
 - Fixed `trim_small`'s average-life update being incorrectly gated behind `total_push > 0` — it now correctly runs whenever `total > 0`, independent of whether any nodes were push-eligible that pass.
-- Added a `TOTAL_CACHED_VA < TRIM_THRESHOLD` early-out to `trim_small` and `BuddyBackend::trim_inner`, skipping the trim-lock acquisition and full region/class walk entirely when there's nothing meaningfully cached to reclaim. `trim_inner`'s guard is bypassed when `force_trim` is set, so `relief_paths()`'s memory-pressure-driven emergency trim (which reacts to system-wide pressure, not this allocator's own cached-VA size) still runs regardless of the threshold.
+- Added cached-VA threshold early-outs to `trim_small` and the large-allocation backend, skipping the trim-lock acquisition and full region/class walk entirely when neither cache has enough memory to reclaim.
+Forced trims bypass the backend guard, so memory-pressure relief still runs regardless of the configured background thresholds.
 - Replaced `trim_small`'s fixed `TRIM_REPUSH_BATCH` (16) periodic-flush threshold with `ITERATIONS[class] + 1`, tying how long `trim_lock` is held before releasing it mid-pass to the same per-class refill-batch granularity already used on the allocation side, instead of one constant applied uniformly across every size class.

 ### Calloc zero-skip correctness